ZadokJoshua/maui-app-beatus/README.md

 </p>

 ## Getting Started
-To get started with Beatus, follow these steps:
+To get started, follow these steps:

 * Clone this repository and open it in Visual Studio 2022.